-I know you were hoping for a magic page with the one clear winner here, but unfortunately there is no easy answer to the question of which virtual assistant company is the best.
+I know you were hoping for a magic page with the one clear winner here, but unfortunately there is no easy answer to the question of which is the best virtual assistant company.

 The truth is it depends on your specific needs, and everyone’s needs are slightly different.
 Because of that, I’ve done my best to break it down by category, but be sure to check the reviews for each.